joshuakilts/The-Office-Markov-Chains/README.md

 ```

 ### Required packages
-This analysis was preformed in R (stay tuned for the Python version).
+This analysis was performed in R (stay tuned for the Python version).
 Two packages were used:
 ```
 library(qdapRegex)